mgutz/dat/README.md

 *   Multiple Runners - use `sqlx` or `database/sql`

+*   Performant

-*   Performant - `dat` interpolates queries locally before sending to server.
+    -   `dat` interpolates queries locally before sending to server.
-    Ordinal placeholders logic has been optimized to be almost as fast as `?` placeholders.
-The difference is negligible.
+    -   ordinal placeholder logic has been optimized to be almost as fast as `?` placeholders

 ## Getting Started